 Chenghuang Temple, Center 66, Wuxi

 Hang Lung always strikes a balance between the need for adding vibrancy and value to the economy while conserving China’s culture and history.
 Center 66 in Wuxi reflects this commitment by accommodating the ancient Chenghuang Temple complex, which includes an opera house built during the Ming Dynasty (circa A.D.
 1369).
-To preserve thee important historical buildings, the construction team carefully dismantled the structures and put all the disassembled parts into temporary storage.
+To preserve three important historical buildings, the construction team carefully dismantled the structures and put all the disassembled parts into temporary storage.
 Members of the team clearly labeled each part and repaired those that had been broken.
 Finally, they transported the parts back to the site for reassembly.